nowfloats/ANAChat-Android/README.md

 ===================

-The Powerful **ANAchat**  Android SDK allows you to integrate ANA to your app in two simple steps.
+The Powerful **ANAchat**  android SDK allows you to integrate ANA to your app in two simple steps.
 Customise the UI according to your App Theme and you are all set.
 It is that simple!

 ----------